 Echocardiograms are low-risk diagnostic tests that are suitable for all types of patients.
 However, if you do have concerns, let your cardiologist know so that you can undergo this diagnostic test comfortably and with confidence.

-No radiation is used during an echocardiogram, which is known to be a very low-risk procedure.
+No radiation is used during an echocardiogram, which is known to be a very low-risk procedure in Singapore.

 Standard transthoracic echocardiograms carry no known risks, can be performed repeatedly, and present no danger to pregnant mothers or their foetuses.
 However, there are certain uncommon risks associated with the use of contrast dyes.